The weather is cooler; the leaves are changing, and what better way to celebrate the season’s natural beauty than with

 Crafting With Natural Autumn Materials

 During the crisp days of fall, have your children collect natural materials for autumn crafts during a walk in the woods or an excursion to the park.
 Chestnuts, acorns, beechnuts, pinecones— all treasures that little ones love to collect.
 Colorful autumn leaves like maple, oak, and chestnut are especially lovely color combinations, perfect for decorating.

 Once you’re back from a walk with the kiddos with your collected “treasures:” rocks, twigs, leaves, acorns, tall grass, pinecones, autumn flowers, etc. Now what?
 It’s time to get to work making creative masterpieces with the kids!

 Easy Autumn Crafts With Natural Materials for Kids

-These chestnut figures or acorn figures are fantastic crafts, and they’re adorable!
+These chestnut figures or acorn figures are some of the most adorable autumn crafts!
 With the help, the little ones drill holes in chestnut or walnut representing the torso.
 Short pieces of toothpicks or matches, which represent arms and legs, are inserted into the chestnut.
 Two smaller chestnuts or acorns cut in half can be the feet.
 An acorn or smaller chestnut forms the head.
 Add a touch of chic with the addition of an acorn with a cap.
 A beechnut can also work!

 You can craft animals in the same way.
 Horses, squirrels, and giraffes are also a fun idea!
 You can use a toothpick or match to create a long neck.
 Adding googly eyes can give the chestnut figures some extra character.

 An Autumn Collage

 Toddlers and preschool kids can also create a picture with glue or mod podge and collected and pressed leaves.
 Encourage them to think outside the box and create familiar figures from the leaves’ shapes!
 They can create pictures of people, butterflies, pets, anything they can think of!
 We love this collage from @slowly_we_go.